srnatkins/SPA_Applied_to_Harvesting_Problem/README.md

 harvest3.m              -- Solves the harvesting problem using Total variation regularization with tuning parameter set to where a control with four switches is obtained

-harvest6.m              -- Solves the harvesting problem using Total variation regularization with tuning parameter set to where a control witch six switches is obtained
+harvest6.m              -- Solves the harvesting problem using Total variation regularization with tuning parameter set to where a control with six switches is obtained

 SPA4.m                  -- Takes the control form obtained from harvest3.m and updates the switches by using SPA